 Course-unit credit requirements:

-- Written tests and evaluation of the semestral paper.
-Upon receiving grade E or better from both the test and the semestral paper, a student proceeds to an oral exam.
+Upon receiving grade E or better from both the Written test and Calculations, a student proceeds to an oral exam.

 Language of instruction